 By cold, I mean any day below 60F can hurt me.
 Granted, I have other conditions that make me intolerant to the cold (Raynaud’s disease, lupus and thyroid disease), but I feel the cold also impacts my fibromyalgia greatly.

 All of my comorbid conditions seem to come together as I stand in that dugout, shivering.
 Often, my pain level reaches a point where I am fighting back the urge to just let the tears flow.

-I don’t of course, I keep going — I persevere and pay the price of pain that can last for a few days that follow.
+I don’t, of course.
+I keep going, persevere and pay the price of pain that can last for a few days that follow.
 Usually, the next game or practice occurs before I have had a chance to fully recover.
 It is a horrible cycle and a struggle I keep mostly to myself.

 What the Research Says about Fibromyalgia and Cold Weather

 Most researchers agree that fibromyalgia is a disorder of central processing with neuroendocrine and neurotransmitter dysregulation.
 Those who suffer from the disorder experience pain amplification due to abnormal sensory processing in the central nervous system.

 An increasing number of scientific studies now show multiple physiological abnormalities in a fibromyalgia patient, including increased levels of substance P in the spinal cord, low levels of blood flow to the thalamus region of the brain, HPA axis hypofunction, low levels of serotonin and tryptophan and abnormalities in cytokine function.